 London pride | Celebrating the capital’s women of World War II for VE Day 75

-Discover the history of the London women of the Second World War.
+Discover the stories of the London women of the Second World War

 This May marks the 75th anniversary of VE Day.
 Moving the Bank Holiday from the usual Monday to Friday 8 May 2020, we will commemorate the end of World War II.
 Today, there aren’t many alive who remember the war, so it’s important to keep the stories of heroism and sacrifice alive so we’re always reminded to never get in another conflict like this again.